An open API service indexing awesome lists of open source software.

 Two isolated surfaces run independently from user chat:

-- **Pulse** — 1-minute watchdog scanning cron failures, stuck runs, disk pressure, Telegram delivery health, and reflection status.
+- **Pulse** — 1-minute watchdog scanning cron failures, stuck runs, stalled chats, disk pressure, Telegram delivery health, and reflection status.
 LLM classifier picks `ignore` / `notify` / `autofix`.
-Autofixes are whitelisted in config.
+The Console renders recent signals as incident cards with likely cause, evidence, recommended action, safe navigation, and re-check controls, while repeated chat-attention notifications are grouped with occurrence counts instead of inflating unread rows.
+Autofixes are whitelisted in config, cleanup-like autofixes are opt-in, and stalled-chat continuation requires per-session auto-resume consent.

-- **Reflection** — Nightly batch (default 02:00–05:00) running memory cleanup (experience extraction + knowledge-base compilation) and empty-session pruning.
+- **Reflection** — Nightly batch (default 02:00–05:00) running memory reflection (Memory Inbox candidate extraction) and stale empty-session pruning.

 Both use the `light` tier by default and have no access to user-facing tools (enforced at compile time via `RegistryScope`).